sinisterchipmunk/bot-away/README.md

   minimize predictability.

-  In the rare event that a real user actually can see the element, it has a label next to it along the lines of "Leave this blank" -- though the exact message is randomized to help prevent detection.
+  In the rare event that a real user actually can see the element, it has a label next to it along the lines of "Leave this blank" -- though the exact message is randomized to help prevent detection by bots.
 * All of the form elements are mirrored by hashes.
 The hashes are generated using the session's authenticity token, so they can't be predicted.
 * When data is submitted, Bot-Away steps in and